The Wānaka App

 What is a PPSR Check, and Why Should You Care?

 Think of the PPSR like a vehicle’s financial CV.
-It’s a national register that tells you whether the car, ute, or van you’re eyeing has any money owing on it — like a loan or security interest from the previous owner.
-It’ll also confirm that the vehicle hasn’t been stolen or involved in an ownership dispute.
+It’s a national register that tells you whether the car, ute, or van you’re eyeing is being used as security for any lending — by the current or a previous owner.

-In short: a PPSR search gives you peace of mind that what you’re buying is actually debt-free and truly for sale.
+In short: a PPSR search should give you peace of mind that what you’re buying is debt-free and can legitimately be sold by the seller.

 The Risk You Don’t Want to Take